Ixcatl/fables_novasophonia/docs/core/basics.rst

 UWR, identically to HKRPG, features a "dice pool" mechanic at its core, using six-sided dice almost exclusively and counting successes rather than high or low rolls.
 Each player will want about eight dice, though even more might be necessary in longer campaigns.

-Most actions require a roll, or "check", to count successes by rolling with d6s.
+Most actions require a roll, or *check*, to count successes by rolling with d6s.
 Each die that rolls a 5 or 6 is a success; anything below normally does not.
 Checks between two characters may pit their rolls against one another; others will require a static target of winning dice to succeed.
-Every different type of die roll has its own way of determining the number of dice and what its succeeding conditions are.
+Every different type of check has its own way of determining the number of dice and what its succeeding conditions are.

 | When making a roll, a player may have access to a certain number of :term:`rerolls <reroll>`.
-Immediately after a roll is made (but before it is finalized), the player may choose a failed die for each allowed reroll and roll them again.
+Immediately after a roll is made (but before it is finalized), the player may choose a die for each allowed reroll and roll them again.
 The better of the two outcomes is then used and tallied up with the rest.
 | As a rule of thumb, any time where you would be left with half a die - such as a check with an Attribute ending in .5 - a single extra reroll is given.

 Certain exceptionally easy rolls may also :term:`favor` towards the lower end.
 A check with +1 favor, for instance, will have a success range of 4-6 instead of 5-6, making it substantially easier to pass.